 |William 18 Jan 1756 in Marblehead; m.
 7 July 1778 in Marblehead Elizabeth Smethurst (b.
 1 May 1758 in Marblehead, d.
 15 Apr 1838); ten children: Sarah, William Webber, Elizabeth, Mary, Nancy Jane, Gamaliel, Robert, John, Rebecca, and Mary Harris; d.
 28 Dec 1838 in Marblehead|

 Robert Harris and his wife Rebecca (spelled Rebekah in documents) Bassett were the parents of eight children.
 All four of their sons, Robert, John, Mason, and William, served in the Revolutionary War.

 Rebecca Bassett's great grandparents originally settled in Lynn, Massachusetts.
 Her father's aunt was Elizabeth Bassett, wife of John Proctor, who was hanged during the witchcraft trials in Salem.
 Elizabeth Bassett Proctor was spared the same fate because she was pregnant at the time of her conviction and the hysteria had abated by the time she gave birth.
-Rebecca's grandfather John was born in Lynn but removed John's interest in a fishing voyage when he died without a wife or children in 1740.
-In that document Peter identified himself as a laborer.
+Rebecca's grandfather John was born in Lynn but removed to Marblehead in his early adulthood.

 We know very little of their lives outside of the vital statistics and bits and pieces about the children.
 Robert was a glazier, as was his son, Robert.
 In 1758, Rebecca's father died and his surviving children were mentioned as part of the division of his estate.